dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

     The wrapped application imported into the [wit_nextref](../includes/wit_nextref_md.md) console should be on the same computer that you run the tool on.
 If the file is on a UNC path, ensure that it is accessible on the computer running the [wit_nextref](../includes/wit_nextref_md.md) console.
 The path must be secured via IPsec or SMB signing.

--   The environment where the app wrapping tool is downloaded from the GitHub repository needs to be secured via IPsec or SMB signing.
+-   The environment where the App Wrapping Tool is downloaded from the GitHub repository needs to be secured via IPsec or SMB signing.

 -   The app you process must come from a trustworthy source to ensure protection against attacks.

--   Ensure that the output folder you specify in the app wrapping tool is secured, particularly if it is a remote folder.
+-   Ensure that the output folder you specify in the App Wrapping Tool is secured, particularly if it is a remote folder.

 -   iOS apps that include a file upload dialog box can allow users to circumvent, cut, copy, and paste restrictions applied to the app.
 For example, a user could use the file upload dialog box to upload a screenshot of the app data.